Alyssa Milano Attended the Kavanaugh Hearings

 No your eyes don't deceive you, that was indeed noted actress and activist, Alyssa Milano, visible just over Brett Kavanaugh's shoulder at yesterday's hearings.

-A prominent figure in the #MeToo movement, Milano was the invited guest of senator and ranking committee member Diane Feinstein at Thursday's hearings and sat next to New York senator Kirsten Gillibrand.
-Last Friday, Milano spoke to The Hollywood Reporter about her experiences with sexual assault and #WhyIDidntReport.
+A prominent figure in the #MeToo movement, Milano was the invited guest of senator and ranking committee member Diane Feinstein at Thursday's hearings and was seated next to New York senator Kirsten Gillibrand.
+Milano recently spoke to The Hollywood Reporter about her experiences with sexual assault and #WhyIDidntReport.
 Telling them, "This is exactly the reason why we don't come forward, or we don't report.
 Because of the scrutiny.
 Because a man's word will always mean more than our word.
 And it's disgusting."

 Related | Why Must Sexual Abuse Survivors Work So Hard To Prove Themselves?

-During and shortly after the hearings, reports circulated that Milano got in trouble with security and had her phone confiscated.
-Milano set the record straight, that her phone was not taken away but her 'Believe Women' sign was.
+After the hearings, reports circulated that Milano got in trouble with security and had her phone confiscated.
+She took to Twitter to set the record straight, that her phone was not taken away, as evidenced by her social media posts during the hearing, but her 'Believe Women' sign was.

 P.S.
 I did not have my phone confiscated as proven by the fact that I didn’t stop making social media posts.
 I did have my, “believe woman” sign confiscated though.
 And a policeman warned me about taking video on my phone.— Alyssa Milano (@Alyssa_Milano) September 28, 2018